crossfidev/Plexus-Pool/docs/developer/testing.rst

 Note that the first time you execute a job, it may take a long time because it requires downloading the docker image, and ``gitlab-runner`` is not verbose on this subject.
-It may be the case if the opam repository Tezos uses has been changed, requiring the refresh of the locally cached docker image.
+It may be the case if the opam repository mineplex uses has been changed, requiring the refresh of the locally cached docker image.

 Local changes must be committed (but not necessarily pushed remotely)